July 18, 2024 tips for caring for an orchid indoors

 – Reduce watering.

-– Move to a brighter location if needed.
+– Move to a brighter spot if needed.

 Creating a Humidity Tray

-A humidity tray can help maintain the necessary moisture levels for your orchid.
+A humidity tray is a good way to keep the moisture levels right for your orchid.
 Here’s how to make one:

 • Materials: Shallow tray, pebbles, water.